-For comparison, we show the upper mantle P-wave velocity model of Benoit et al. (2003) in depth slice and cross-section view in Figs. 9 and 10, respectively.
-That study used data from the 9 station IRIS-PASSCAL Saudi Broadband Deployment (Vernon et al. 1996).
+For comparison, we show the upper mantle P-wave velocity model of Benoit et al. (2003) in depth slice and cross-section view in Figures 9 and 10, respectively.
+That study used data from the 9 station IRIS-PASSCAL Saudi Broadband Deployment (Vernon et al., 1998).
 In fact, the sampling is complementary, with the PASSCAL data covering north-south and northeast-southwest trending zones across the Arabian Shield beneath the stations.
-As can be seen in Figs. 9 and 10, the resolution and lateral extent of the area imaged using the Saudi Arabian Broadband Deployment (SABD) data sets are quite limited.
+As can be seen in Figures 9 and 10, the resolution and lateral extent of the area imaged using the Saudi Arabian Broadband Deployment (SABD) data sets are quite limited.

-Resolution Tests
+Resolution tests

-To test the resolution of our P- and S-wave model, we produced a synthetic checkerboard model consisting of 100 km diameter spheres with ± 5 % slowness anomalies placed at 100, 400, and 700 km depths (Figs. 11 and 12).
-Ray paths through a 1-D reference mode as defined by the IASP91 (Kennett and Engdahl 1991) are used, and noise is added to the synthetic travel-times as a Gaussian residual time error with a standard deviation of 0.02 and 0.04 s for the P- and S-wave data, respectively.
-Figures 11 and 12 show the recovered structure from the checkerboard test for P- and Swave velocity perturbations, respectively.
-The input spheres are retrieved below 200 km depth (Fig. 11 e-h for P-wave tomography and Fig. 12 e-h for S-wave tomography), and the amplitudes of the slowness anomalies are recovered at ~ 20 % of the input anomaly.
+To test the resolution of our P- and S-wave model, we produced a synthetic checkerboard model consisting of 100 km diameter spheres with $\pm$ 5% slowness anomalies placed at 100, 400, and 700 km depths (Figures 11 and 12).
+Ray paths through a 1-D reference mode as defined by the IASP91 (Kennett and Engdahl, 1991) are used, and noise is added to the synthetic travel-times as a Gaussian residual time error with a standard deviation of 0.02 and 0.04 s for the P- and S-wave data, respectively.
+Figures 11 and 12 show the recovered structure from the checkerboard test for P- and S-wave velocity perturbations, respectively.
+The input spheres are retrieved below 200 km depth (Figure 11 e-h for P-wave tomography and Figure 12 e-h for S-wave tomography), and the amplitudes of the slowness anomalies are recovered at ~20% of the input anomaly.
 Since the spacing of seismic stations is sparse, and the ray paths of teleseismic body-waves are incident vertically near the surface, the velocity perturbations set at 100 km depth were recovered with very small anomaly values in our model.
-However, the cross-section images of P- and S-wave models show that the patterns of the retrieved models are reliable between 200 km and 400 km depth (Figs. 11g, h and 12g, h).
+However, the cross-section images of P- and S-wave models show that the patterns of the retrieved models are reliable between 200 km and 400 km depth (Figure 11g and h and Figure 12 g and h).